lloesche/valheim-server-docker/README.md

 ```
 it can still be challenging to actually find the server.

-There are two ways of getting to your server.
-Either using the Steam server browser or using the in-game `Community` server list.
+There are three ways of getting to your server.
+Either using the Steam server browser, adding the IP manually or using the in-game `Community` server list.

+## In-game
 When in-game, click on `Join Game` and select `Community`.
 Wait for the game to load the list of all 4000+ servers.
 Only 200 servers will be shown at a time so we will have to enter part of our server name to filter the view.
 ![in-game server browser](https://raw.githubusercontent.com/lloesche/valheim-server-docker/main/misc/find1.png "in-game server browser")

+## Steam Server Browser
 When using the Steam server browser, in Steam go to `View -> Servers`.
 Click on `CHANGE FILTERS` and select Game `Valheim`.
 Wait for Steam to load all 4000+ Servers then sort the `SERVERS` column by clicking on its title.
 Scroll down until you find your server.
 ![Steam server browser](https://raw.githubusercontent.com/lloesche/valheim-server-docker/main/misc/find2.png "Steam server browser")